-A standard adult ticket is 6 euros but it’s free on the first Sunday of the month.
+A standard adult ticket is 6 euros.
 If you’re visiting other monuments in the area, you can buy a combined ticket which will also allow you to visit two other UNESCO sites, i.e. Batalha Monastery and the Convent of Christ in Tomar, for 15 euros.

 Opening hours are: October to March, 9 am to 5 pm; April to September, 9 am to 7 pm (closed 1st Jan, 1st May, 25th December and Easter Sunday).
 Website: Mosteiro de Alcobaça

 I love this place so much that I’ve included it as a stop in two of my Fully Managed Portugal Tours